Transform your campus with a Greenery™!

-The LGM's automation and remote control systems are real-world IoT applications, with constant data communication between the farmhand® app, the farm's onboard computer, and internal growing components.
+The Greenery’s automation and remote control systems are real-world IoT applications, with constant data communication between the farmhand® app, the farm's onboard computer, and internal growing components.

 Business and Marketing

-Whether you are operating the LGM at a profit or not, business and marketing students can get real life experience creating business plans, marketing collateral, and financial analyses.
+Whether you are operating the Greenery at a profit or not, business and marketing students can get real life experience creating business plans, marketing collateral, and financial analyses.

-The LGM is a great example of sustainability, and can act as a case study for sustainable design, agriculture, and business.
+The Greenery is a great example of sustainability, and can act as a case study for sustainable design, agriculture, and business.

-There are several other great reasons to bring a Leafy Green Machine to your campus this year!
-We can work with administrators, alumni, faculty, and students to figure out the best way to provide a university with fresh food from their very own Leafy Green Machine.
+There are several other great reasons to bring a Greenery to your campus this year!
+We can work with administrators, alumni, faculty, and students to figure out the best way to provide a university with fresh food from their very own Greenery.
+Click here to learn more!

-See how a Leafy Green Machine helped transform the University of Arkansas campus!
+See how a Leafy Green Machine (our previous generation farm!) helped transform the University of Arkansas campus.